 - In the same pot, add butter and wait until the foaming subsides.
 Add in pork, ground beef, 1 teaspoon salt, and chopped sage.
 Do not sear the meat.
 Stir often to avoid searing and cook for about 8-10 minutes until meat is no longer pink.
 Stir in chopped anchovy and cook for another 2 minutes.

-- Pour milk into the meat mixture and cook for about 6-10 minutes until a lot of the milk becomes absorbed.
-Add the vegetables back in and then add red wine, and allow it to simmer for about 15 minutes until mostly absorbed.
-While the red wine is simmering, remove the tomato sauce from the heat.
-Use an immersion blender to smooth the sauce.
+- Pour milk into the meat mixture and cook for about 6-10 minutes until most of the milk becomes absorbed.
+Add the vegetables back in and then add red wine, and allow it to simmer for about 10-15 minutes until mostly absorbed.

-- Pour the tomato sauce, into the meat, and stir well.
-Add 2 bay leaves, half of the basil, and 1 teaspoon salt.
+- Hand crush the whole tomatoes and pour them into the meat.
+Add 2 bay leaves, half of the basil, parmesan rind and ½ teaspoon salt.
 Stir and bring to a simmer.
-Cover the pot leaving an opening and low simmer for 3½ to 4½ hours.
-Bolognese should not be saucy, it is finished when it is very thick.
+Cover the pot leaving an opening and low simmer for 4-5 hours.
+Bolognese should not be saucy, when it is finished when it is a very thick meat sauce.
 Stir occasionally throughout simmering.

 Notes